Overview

 Leadership and Community

-Lifetime member, John M. Langston Bar Association (Los Angeles based African American bar organization)
+Lifetime member, John M. Langston Bar Association (Los Angeles based African American bar organization); Past Board Member and Pro Bono Committee Chair; Incoming Board Member (2026)

-Member, California Minority Counsel Program, 2023 Annual Business Conference Planning Committee
+Member, California Minority Counsel Program (CMCP); 2023 and 2025 Annual Business Conference Planning Committees; CMCP Ambassador’s Council

 Past board director, Association of Deputy District Attorneys